hmasoumi-1/SSP2023-OMP/README.md

 Link to the paper: https://arxiv.org/pdf/2302.04056.pdf

 To reproduce Fig. 2, comment the lines 29 and 172.
-Then, uncomment the lines 28 and 164.
+Then, uncomment the lines 28 and 164 in "SSP23_main.m".